SirRamEsq/SmartShape2D/README.md

 ## Development
 We have a set of tests we run against the code (courtesy of [GUT](https://github.com/bitwes/Gut)).

-To download GUT use this git command after cloning:
-`git submodule update --init --recursive`

 If making a merge request, please ensure that the tests pass.
 If the tests have been updated appropriately to pass, please note this in the merge request.

 ## Discord